dmitrykoval/vinum/README.rst

 Design
 ======
-Vinum's query planner compiles SQL SELECT statement into a DAG of vectorized Arrow and Numpy operators and therefore integration with Numpy, Arrow or native Python functions comes naturally.
+Vinum's query planner compiles SQL SELECT query into a tree of vectorized Arrow and Numpy based operators and therefore integration with Numpy, Arrow or native Python functions comes naturally.
 In Vinum, all Numpy functions are first class citizens and can be used inside of SELECT, WHERE, GROUP BY, HAVING and ORDER BY clauses.

+Execution model is a vectorized version of the class "Volcano" style iterator model, which enables intra-operator parallelism.

 Below is an example of a possible simplified query plan.